-- Among people who are still married, regardless of how long they have got separated.
+- Between people who are still married, regardless of how long they have been separated.

 - Between ancestors and descendants by consanguinity or affinity.

-- Who is under 18 years of age.
+- Those who are under 18 years of age.

 Is it possible to get married while pregnant?

-A pregnant woman can get married without any problem.
-For such effects, those children who were born within one hundred and eighty (180) days counted from its celebration or the meeting of the legally separated spouses will be presumed incurred in marriage.
+The answer to whether a pregnant woman can get married is a resounding yes!
+Children born within one hundred and eighty (180) days from the celebration of the marriage or the meeting of the legally separated spouses are presumed to be born in wedlock.

-Likewise, it is essential to keep in mind that if the woman is divorced, those born within three hundred (300) days after the dissolution of the marriage or the separation of the spouses, will legally be presumed to be children of the previous marriage.
+However, it’s important to note that if the woman is divorced, children born within three hundred (300) days after the dissolution of the marriage or the separation of the spouses will legally be presumed to be children of the previous marriage.

 To avoid any potential inconveniences for all parties involved, if the bride has been divorced less than 300 days ago, she should provide a medical certificate stating that she is not pregnant, which will be included in the marriage certificate.
-If she does so, it will avoid presumptions of parenthood that could arise.
+This small but crucial step will help avoid any presumptions of parenthood that could arise.

 Is it possible to get married through a proxy?

-Article 30 of the Costa Rican Family Code allows a marriage celebrated through a proxy with an «exceptional power of attorney» granted in a notarized public deed.
-The proxy must expressly state the name and general qualities of the person with whom the marriage will be celebrated, being a legal requirement that the other party attend the celebration in person.
+Article 30 of the Costa Rican Family Code allows for a marriage to be celebrated through a proxy with an «exceptional power of attorney» granted in a notarized public deed.
+The proxy must expressly state the name and general qualities of the person with whom the marriage will be celebrated, and it is a legal requirement that the other party attend the celebration in person.

-Warning: This type of marriage will not be allowed in Costa Rica from the effective date of the Family Procedural Code, which is estimated to be on October 1st, 2020.
-From this moment, the marriage can only take place with the appearance of both parties on the spot.
+Warning.
+However, please note that this type of marriage will no longer be allowed in Costa Rica from the effective date of the Family Procedural Code, which is estimated to be on October 1st, 2020.
+From this moment on, the marriage can only take place with the appearance of both parties on the spot.

 What is delivered to the spouses after the ceremony is over?

-Is it possible to sign a prenuptial agreement or marital capitulations before getting married?
+Is it possible to sign a prenuptial agreement before getting married?

-In Costa Rica, marital capitulations (prenuptial agreement) can be granted before the celebration of the marriage or during its existence and include present and future assets.
+Yes.
+In Costa Rica, marital capitulations (also known as prenuptial agreements) can be granted before or during the existence of the marriage and can cover present and future assets.
 To ensure its validity, the agreement must be recorded in a notarized public deed and registered in the Public Registry under Article 37 of the Costa Rican Family Code.

-In the event of dissolution of the bond, each of the spouses will acquire the right to participate in half the net value of the community property established in the other’s assets.
-Such assets will be chained, from the declaration to the results of the respective liquidation.
-Family Courts, ex officio or requested by a party, will provide both the annotation of the claims on community property in the Public Registries, regardless of the registration of the registered assets, as well as the inventories that they consider pertinent.
+In the event of a dissolution of the marriage, each spouse is entitled to participate in half the net value of the community property established in the other’s assets.
+These assets will be chained from the declaration to the results of the respective liquidation.
+If needed, Family Courts can provide annotation of claims on community property in the Public Registries and inventories deemed pertinent.